shelbyharner/reading-notes/Read5-Design-web-pages-with-CSS.md

     - Descendant selector: matches an element that is a descendent of another specified element (not only a direct child) (ex. p a {})
     - Adjacent sibling selector: matches an element that is the next sibling of another (ex. h1+p)
     - General sibling selector:  matches an element that is a sibling of another but it doesn't have to be the directly preceding element (ex. h1~p)

+CSS treats HTML elements as if they were in their own box and uses rules to indicate how the elements should look.

+CSS rules usually go in their own document, however they can also appear within the HTML document.